roncli/LibWowAPI/README.markdown

  * Added Guild and GuildRealm to characters displayed within the Guild class.
 No, I don't understand why they added redundant information, either.
  * Added FamilyID ans FamilyName to character's hunter pets.
  * Added item level, upgrade information, and stats to a character's equipped items.
- * Added LFR and Flex kills as well as most recent timestamps to all modes for character progression.
+ * Added LFR and Flex kills as well as most recent timestamps to all modes for progression in character profile.
+ * Added haste, spell haste, ranged haste, ranged expertise, and new PvP values to combat stats in character profile.
+ * Added class talents lookup.
+(Data.ClassTalents)
+ * Added pet type lookup.
+(Data.PetTypes)
 * Fixes:
  * Language.EnglishEU now correctly sends en_GB.
  * Refactored Character.Character, Data.CharacterAchievements, Data.GuildAchievements, Data.GuildRewards, and Guild.Guild to use the objects in the Achievements namespace for achievements, crtieria, and reward items.